eevee/eev.ee/content/2016-01-31-i-made-pretzels.markdown

 I should mention that I'm not a _complete_ stranger to cooking.
 I've converted a few things from cold to hot.
 I wouldn't claim to be particularly good at it, but I can at least fumble my way through a kitchen.
 Plus I've watched a bunch of Food Network while out of town and trapped in a hotel room by myself.

-I also have a secret weapon in the form of Mel's husband, Jayson, who actually knows how to cook.
+I also have a secret weapon in the form of Mel's husband, Marl, who actually knows how to cook.
 Conveniently, that means we also have a moderately well-stocked kitchen.

 ## Picking a thing